 - No more than 2 athletes from each school.

 - BEFC attendance is limited by position.
 Timeliness and information accuracy on the application is critical in the athletes selection process.

 - Turning in the BEFC application DOES NOT guarantee acceptance into the BEFC.

 - Final selections will be solely at the discretion of the BEFC Committee.

 How will I know if I have been selected?

 You will receive an acceptance letter from the Program Director.
 This letter will give you specific registration details with documents that must be completed and returned on time to reserve your spot.
 Also, at that time, you will receive the waivers necessary to participate in the BEFC.

-What is the cost to attend in the BEFC?
+What is the cost to participate in the BEFC?

-The cost of attending the BEFC is a non-refundable deposit of $75.00.
-This fee will cover the cost of your BEFC T-shirt, BEFC shorts, individual printout of your combine results, your results compiled into the College Coaches Results, exposure to college coaches, and lunch.
+The cost of attending the BEFC is a non-refundable deposit of $100.
+This fee will cover the cost of your BEFC T-shirt, BEFC shorts, individual printout of your combine results, your results compiled and posted on the BEFC website and lunch.

 How many positions may I try out for?